Winifred Coombe Tennant: Spiritualism

-Under the name "Mrs Willett" she practised as a medium, her clients including Sir Oliver Lodge.
-She was one of the mediums involved in the cross-correspondences, in which messages from the deceased Mary Catherine Lyttleton (who died on 21 March 1875) were supposedly transmitted by automatic writing to her lover Arthur Balfour.
+Under the name "Mrs Willett", Winifred Coombe Tennant practised as a medium, her clients including Sir Oliver Lodge.
+She was one of the mediums involved in cross-correspondences, in which messages from the deceased Mary Catherine Lyttleton (who died on 21 March 1875) were supposedly transmitted by automatic writing to her lover Arthur Balfour.
 She had a long association with the writer and spiritualist Geraldine Cummins.
 She died on 31 August 1956 at her home in Kensington, London.
-Her papers are held in the archive of the National Library of Wales After her death Cummins published the book Swan on a Black Sea, containing their correspondence, along with messages received from the alleged spirit of "Mrs Willett" describing the afterlife.
-However, according to the psychical researcher Eric Dingwall information published in Cummins' scripts allegedly from Willet were discovered to be erroneous.
+Her papers are held in the archive of the National Library of Wales.

+After her death, Cummins published the book Swan on a Black Sea, containing their correspondence, along with messages received from the alleged spirit of "Mrs Willett" describing the afterlife.
+According to the psychical researcher Eric Dingwall, information published in Cummins' scripts allegedly from Willett were discovered to be erroneous.

-The anthropologist and skeptic Edward Clodd wrote that the explanation for the cross-correspondences was the subconscious mind of the medium not spirits.
-According to Clodd many of the messages were "inconsequential rubbish".
+The anthropologist and skeptic Edward Clodd wrote that the explanation for the cross-correspondences was the subconscious mind of the medium, not spirits.
+According to him, many of the messages were "inconsequential rubbish".
 Margaret Verrall was a well-educated classicist who had studied Latin and Greek with her husband.
-Clodd suggested that Willet had communicated with Verrall and looked up references in classical lore.
+Clodd suggested that Willett had communicated with Verrall and looked up references in classical lore.